Daph1986/mamamaki/README.md

 To deploy the website with Heroku the following steps were made:

 1. Create a `requirement.txt` and `Procfile` file by typing `pip3 freeze --local > requirements.txt` and then `echo web: python app.py >Procfile` in the CLI terminal.
-2. Make sure that these files are commited, added and pushed to your GitHub repository.
+2. Make sure that these files are committed, added and pushed to your GitHub repository.
 3. Log in or create an account on [Heroku](https://www.heroku.com) and create a new app by clicking the button.<br>
 <img src="static/readme images/heroku_deployment_1.png" alt="Deployment to Heroku 1" width="75%" height="50%"/>